The Guide to Hostels Abroad

 Backpackers Hostels Canada offers budget travelers a list of friendly, warm, healthy and safe places to stay in Canada.

-www.guideforeurope.com.
-This very well-done website offers a wealth of information about hosteling, including instructions for making a sheet-sack.
+www.guideforeurope.com is a well-done website offering a wealth of information about hosteling, including instructions for making a sheet-sack.
 Check out its list of castle hostels!

-Hostelling International, www.iyhf.org.
-The site for the granddaddy for budget travelers worldwide is well designed, well run, and very useful.
+Hostelling International is the granddaddy site for budget travelers worldwide and is well designed, well run, and very useful.
 The news section keeps you well updated on new and renovated hostels.
-Hostelling International USA.
-301-495-1240; www.hiusa.org.
-Join the American branch of Hostelling International so you can stay in hostels all over the world at low cost—often in private family rooms.
-(Over 80 percent of European hostels have family rooms.)